PureMVC/puremvc-as3-multicore-framework/README.md

 * [AIR](http://en.wikipedia.org/wiki/Adobe_Air)

 ## License
-* PureMVC AS3 MultiCore Framework - Copyright(c) 2006-2012 Futurescale, Inc.
+* PureMVC AS3 MultiCore Framework - Copyright © 2006-2012 Futurescale, Inc.
 * All rights reserved.

 * Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: